DraftKings North Carolina promo code: Bet $5, get $200 in bonus bets | Goal.com US

 How to claim the DraftKings promo code

-It’s quick and easy to claim the DraftKings Sportsbook bet $5, get $200 in bonus bets offer.
-Just follow these simple steps:
+It’s quick and easy for new players in North Carolina to unlock the bet $5, get $200 in bonus bets offer from DraftKings.
+Just follow these easy steps.

-Fierce rivals Liverpool will not only be looking for revenge, but also play knowing a win keeps them in control of the Premier League title race.
+The March Madness final is also expected to be high scoring, with an over/under of 145.5.
+This is despite Purdue’s low scoring Final Four win over NC State.

-There are two big games from the MLS too.
-In the East, FC Cincinnati are +115 favorites against the New York Red Bulls.
-Then later in the West it is El Trafico, where LA Galaxy are -145 favorites against LAFC.
+In the NHL, the Canucks host the Golden Knights.
+Vancouver have already clinched a playoff spot, but Vegas needs to keep winning to either leapfrog the LA Kings or beat out rivals to a wild card spot.

-Head over to DraftKings today to wager $5 and get $200 in bonus bets to use on this action packed weekend of sports.
+Click here to head to DraftKings and unlock the bet $5, get $200 in bonus bets offer to use on the March Madness championship game and all the other top sporting action.

 More info on DraftKings’s NC bonus